webix-hub/docs/data/desktop/custom_x_axis.md

 }
 ~~~

 The function defines the value of each unit.
-If it is equal to the 1st of February, it returns dark grey (#737373).
-Otherwise, the color is light grey.
+If it is equal to the 1st of February, it returns dark gray (#737373).
+Otherwise, the color is light gray.

 ###Value